 The story of the truly first ever merchant cash advance is quite fascinating!
 In the late 1990s, Barbara Johnson was running four Gymboree Playgroup & Music franchises.
 Unable to get working capital to fund a summer marketing campaign, she wondered whether she could borrow against future credit card sales from parents bringing their kids back for fall classes.
 Johnson and her husband, Gary, co-founded Advance Me — the original name of CAN Capital — in 1998 and patented the technology that allowed the splitting of credit card sales.
 She realized the great asset she had in hand was future receivables — a predictable revenue stream from folks who wanted to place their kids in Gymboree,

-The merchant cash advance industry has gone through many changes since that original loan situation.
-Just a few years ago there were a little above hundred merchant advance alternative lenders in the country.
+The merchant cash advance industry has gone through many changes since that original funding situation.
+Just a few years ago there were a little above hundred merchant advance alternative funders in the country.
 However, the immense success which the pioneer merchant cash advance investors experienced encouraged others to delve into the alternative financing industry proper.
 As of now, there are way more than one thousand merchant vendors spread across different towns and cities in the United States.
-Merchant cash advances now generate $5 billion to $10 billion in loans each year, industry officials estimate.
+Merchant cash advances now generate $5 billion to $10 billion in funding each year, industry officials estimate.

 Here’s how it works: A merchant cash advance provider gives you an upfront sum of cash in exchange for a slice of your future sales.
 Instead of making one fixed payment every month from a bank account over a set repayment period, with a merchant cash advance you make daily or weekly payments, plus fees, until the advance is paid in full.